awsdocs/amazon-ecr-user-guide/doc_source/using-service-linked-roles.md

 ## Supported Regions for Amazon ECR service\-linked roles<a name="slr-regions"></a>

-Amazon ECR supports using service\-linked roles in all of the Regions where the service is available\.
-For more information, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)\.
+Amazon ECR supports using service\-linked roles in all of the Regions where the Amazon ECR service is available\.
+For more information about Amazon ECR Region availability, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)\.